S-shah93/project-3-movie-reviews/README.md

 * In addition, many blogs from W3Schools, blogs online on what function to use and Youtube videos were researched in regards to the python functions.

-* Code Institutes videos on how to deploy the project were benifitial.
+* Code Institutes videos on how to deploy the project were beneficial.

 # Acknowledgements
 The application 'movie ratings' was completed as the Portfolio Project #3 (*Python*) for the Full Stack Software Development Diploma at the [Code Institute](https://codeinstitute.net/).
 I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for relevant feedback during the project.